 - the sources:

-- metering room, valves, public water supply counter and main, valves
+- o metering room, valves, public water supply counter and main, valves

-- reservoir, tank, cistern
+- o reservoir, tank, cistern

 - the pipes and conduits linking the sources to the booster room

 - the boosters:

-- the engines (motors) and starting equipment
+- o the engines (motors) and starting equipment

-- pumps and valves
+- o pumps and valves

 - booster power supplies

 - control stations:

 - internal and external valves

 All these elements must be installed in premises protected against intrusion (metal doors. security locks, door contacts and/or volumetric detection).
-Sprinkler stations should not be spread out throughout the establishment but should be located in a single place to facilitate protection.
+Water extinguishing systems (sprinkler stations etc.) should not be spread out throughout the establishment but should be located in a single place to facilitate protection.

 Valves should be indelibly identified and the open position easily verifiable (valve with extending rod).
 Valves should be fitted with padlocks and chains solid enough to resist hacksaws.